sidney-eliot/3d-artists-handbook/content/workflow-between-zbrush-and-blender.md

 ### Units & Size
 **-About Units-**
-ZBrush works with their own generic unit system which is called units.
+ZBrush works with their own generic unit system, which is called units.
 It's important that the entire model is always around the size of `2 units cubed` (XYZ size).
-Don't be too specific about this, 5 units is still fine.
+Don't be too specific about this, 5 units are still fine.
 Staying close to this size helps tools, brushes and DynaMesh work properly.

 **-Viewing Units & Size-**
 There are 2 ways of viewing the units of SubTools.
 Either in the Size tab (Tool > Geometry > Size), or by using the legacy transpose tool.
 The legacy transpose tool will show a different units value than the size tab because it calculates `Units Size * Export Scale` instead of `Units Size`.
 Use booth depending on what value you want